HUM-331-Princeton/HUM-331-Princeton-old-site/_posts/2021-02-15-Thinking About Sources and Methods.md

 Another concern I have is navigating the scope of the project - there is clearly a depth of information found in just one document and I am interested to see how broadly the final project will span the documents I eventually use for the project.
 Will the project focus on a few key ideas from just one source?
 Will multiple sources be brought together?
 I think that the digital tools used for the project will help answer this question, as one platform may be best suited for a more intense examination, while another might perform well with multiple sources.

 ##
 ### I am excited to see where this project leads!
-I'm looking forward to the research process and to seeing how digital tools can illuminate the sources further.
+I'm looking forward especially to the research process and to learning how digital methods can illuminate sources in new ways.